yoonghan/RN_Android_Native/README.md

 4. If there are changes in android.
 You need to run 'react-native run-android' again.
 5. If you opened it in Android Studio, there will be messages in LogCat.
 Filter it by "ANDROID_SAMPLE_UI" to get more info.
 6. If compilation/deployment complains "missing debug.keystore" or "invalid keystore"; either generate a new keystore, or use the ready created *debug.keystore*.
 The generated keystore has the password or *secret*, keyalias of *debug*; this is under Build->Generate Signed Bundle/Apk.
 Set deploy build variant as debug.

+## Issues
+1. If you encountered the error **error Invalid regular expression: /(.\fixtures\.|node_modules[\]react[\]dist[\].|** when starting android, downgrade nodejs to 12.10.0
+2. If you "react-native start" command keeps failing.
+Downgrade react-native to 0.60.4.
+3. When the application starts as blank.
+Do these steps.
+  a.
+Close the app sample_reactnative in android.
+  b.
+Open the app again.
+  c.
+Press R and R again.
+  d.
+Wait few seconds (10 seconds)